phfaist/pylatexenc/js-transcrypt/README.md

 This procedure is very much still in alpha stage.
 Don't rely too much on it!

-To use commands listed here, make sure you installed the optional poetry extras "buildjslib":
+To use commands listed here, make sure you installed the optional poetry dependency group "buildjslib":

-    > poetry install -E buildjslib
+    > poetry install --with=buildjslib

 ## The build script